Cape Coast Castle: Building history

 In 1757, during the Seven Years' War, a French naval squadron badly damaged and nearly captured Cape Coast Castle.
 This event was likely one of the most important reasons to entirely reconstruct the Castle, which was quite notorious for its collapsing walls and leaking roofs.
 In 1762, an extensive spur ending in a tower was built on the western side and in 1773, a high building along the north curtain was erected, during which the last remnants of the 17th-century fort were demolished.
 Greenhill Point, a bastion to the east of the castle, was replaced by two new bastions, with a sea gate in the middle.
 To the south, two new bastions, named Grassle's Bastions, replaced an old round tower as the main defensive work.
 The tower, which now had no military use, was extended in the 1790s with two stories, now becoming the governors' apartments.
 The space below Grassle's Bastions was used as the new slave dungeons.

+Gold Coast

+Starting as the Gold Coast, now the Republic of Ghana, due to the vast supplies and marketing of gold, Europeans took over and built forts and castles, one such as Carolusborg, on the "Gold Coast" and used the enslaved Africans to work and protect the trade, to obtain the abundance of gold.
+Heading into the 17th century and continuing into the 19th century, cacao, cocoa beans, started to become the major shift of trade resources, turning away from gold.